Children's Reading

 Andrea was the kind of girl who never gave up.
 She persisted in her studies, at her baby-sitting, with her friends.
 Andrea was loyal and had a focus.
 She only gave up on school work when the year was over.
 She only gave up on baby-sitting children when they got old enough to take care of themselves.
 And, she would only give up on friends when they gave up on her.

 Mary was Andrea's best friend.
 During the summer, they played together day after day.
-They swam together, they played dolls together, they even ran a lemonade stand together.
+They swam together, they played with dolls together, they even ran a lemonade stand together.
 As long as Mary was around, Andrea had fun.

 Toward the end of the summer, Mary called up Andrea on the phone.
 Andrea could hear the hurt in Mary's voice as she spoke to her best friend through the tears.
 "We're moving out of town," Mary sobbed.
 "We're moving out of town."
 Andrea felt empty.
 Her best friend was leaving.
 Who could take her place?

 Andrea remembered the day Mary left.
-"I'll write you every week," Andrea promised, as she saw Mary drive off.
+"I'll write to you every week," Andrea promised, as she saw Mary drive off.
 That was a promise she kept.
 During the fall, Andrea wrote and usually got a letter back from Mary every week.
 But, by Christmas, Andrea received fewer and fewer of Mary's letters.
 In February and March, Andrea did not receive a single letter from her friend.

 Frustrated, Andrea wrote Mary she was hurt.
-"You're my best friend," Andrea said in her letter, "I've been writing you just like I promised.
+"You're my best friend," Andrea said in her letter, "I've been writing to you just like I promised.
 If I don't hear from you soon, what should I think?
 We're not friends anymore?"

 April went by with no response from Mary.
 Andrea continued to write, But, then, in the first week of May, Andrea received an envelope with Mary's address on it.
 Andrea tore the envelope open to see what her friend had to say.
 In the envelope, Andrea found the letter she wrote to Mary complaining about the fact Mary didn't write anymore.
 On the top of the letter, Mary simply wrote, "We've not friends anymore.
 Stop bothering me."
 Andrea ran to her room and cried.

 Jesus must have felt like Andrea.
 He wanted to share his life with his followers.
 But some of those followers did not want anything to do with his life.
-They were ashamed to the friends of Jesus.
+They were ashamed to be the friends of Jesus.
 As Mary rejected Andrea, they rejected Jesus.

 Fortunately, not everyone left Jesus.
 A few lived with Jesus and cared about him.
 They knew his life was eternal life.
 They trusted him because they loved him.
 They knew Jesus would never let them down.
 Jesus was the kind of friend Andrea would love to have.